ichub/lang/README.md

 * `less` returns a boolean indicating if the first number is bigger than the second
 * `more` returns a boolean indicating if the first number is smaller than the second
 * `equal` returns a boolean indicating if two numbers are equal
+* `append` adds a value to the end of a list
+* `get` gets the variable at a given index in the list
+* `set` sets the variable at a given index in the list

 Built-in constants (can be overwritten):
 * `PI` is PI